openredact/nerwhal/README.md

 ## Description

-NERwhal's mission is to make defining custom recognizers for different NER approaches as easy as possibly.
+NERwhal's mission is to make defining custom recognizers for different NER approaches as easy as possible.
 To achieve this, different NER backends are implemented behind a unified API.
 Each recognizer is based on one of the backends.
 Users can detect named entities by implementing custom recognizers for one or more of the backends.

-We published a blog post about NERwhal on [Medium](https://medium.com/@openredact/nerwhal-a-multi-lingual-suite-for-named-entity-recognition-d3ac6beb547?source=friends_link&sk=24ad2960999523d371c2155bef10b60c).
+Check out our blog post about NERwhal on [Medium](https://medium.com/@openredact/nerwhal-a-multi-lingual-suite-for-named-entity-recognition-d3ac6beb547?source=friends_link&sk=24ad2960999523d371c2155bef10b60c).

 ### Powerful NER backends